 In the fullness of our God, the Protestant faith trusts in the knowledge of the Triune God, Father, Son, and the Holy Spirit or Ka Makua, Ke Keiki a me Ka ʻUhane Hemolele.
 All three exist at the same time, all three in one God.
 As the gospel is fulfilled in Jesus Christ, our Savior is the foundation.
 Believe in Christ and begin to build upon your faith with The Word!

-Scripture, Regions, Themes, Culture, Community, Hawaii Newsroom, KS Hawaii Home, Kapalama Newsroom, Kapalama Home, Maui Newsroom, KS Maui Home, Newsroom, Campus Programs, Hawaii, Kapalama, Maui, Community Education
+Kaipuolono Article, Regions, Themes, Culture, Community, Hawaii Newsroom, KS Hawaii Home, Kapalama Newsroom, Kapalama Home, Maui Newsroom, KS Maui Home, Newsroom, Hawaii, Kapalama, Maui, Community Education, Scripture, Hawaii campus, Kapalama campus, Maui campus